Lauren Anderson (dancer)

 Lauren Anderson (born February 19, 1965) is an American ballet dancer and a former principal dancer with the Houston Ballet.
 In 1990, she was one of the first African-American ballerinas to become a principal for a major dance company, an important milestone in American ballet.
 She appeared in many ballets such as Don Quixote, Cleopatra, and The Nutcracker.
 She retired from the Houston Ballet in 2006 and retired from dance altogether in 2009.
-In 2016, Anderson had her pointe shoes from her final performance placed in the Smithsonian's National Museum of African American History and Culture.
+In 2016, Anderson had her pointe shoes from her final performance placed in the Smithsonian National Museum of African American History and Culture.

 Early life and education

 Lauren was the only child of Lawrence Anderson, a school administrator, and Doris Parker-Morales, a classical piano teacher.
 She was born in Houston, Texas, on February 19, 1965.
 Anderson started dance lessons and lessons to learn the violin, but she chose to continue with dance instead of music due to the cost of lessons for both, and she felt that she could always pick up violin later in life.
 From the age of seven she trained at Houston Ballet's Ben Stevenson Academy.
 She saw a performance of Arthur Mitchell's company Dance Theatre of Harlem which exposed her to ballerinas that looked like her since there weren't many African American ballerinas to look up to.
 After starting lessons at the academy, Anderson performed in the ballet company's first production of The Nutcracker.
 She is a Houston native and graduated from Lamar High School in 1982.
 She attended the Houston Independent School District instead of Kinder High School for the Performing and Visual Arts because there were projects due that would've interfered with her Nutcracker season rehearsals.
 While she attended the Stevenson Academy, Anderson began to become more serious about ballet, but she was told by Ben Stevenson that her body was too muscular to be successful in ballet, and that she would be better in musical theater.
 Instead, Anderson started a meatless diet to slim down and started taking Pilates classes to lengthen her muscles.